 It can be helpful to realize that you will likely go through the other stages that are common with grief, which includes bargaining, depression and lastly, acceptance.

-The following list might not be what you’re expecting.
-Actually, it might be hard to read but please hear me out.
-Let’s start with what you shouldn’t do.
+The following might be hard to read but please hear me out.
+Let’s start with what you shouldn’t do and then we’ll look at things you can do.

 - Don’t yell, scream or insult them.
 Yelling “How could you be so stupid!?!” isn’t going to be effective.
 It’s a real hindrance to having an open conversation.
 If you got angry, please do whatever is necessary to restore an open connection with your son or daughter.

-- Be careful before insisting that they just need to read their Bible more.
+- Ask, but don’t assume that they just need to read their Bible more.
 I’ve found that most atheists know the Bible far better than most Christians.
 There are many atheists who actually arrived at non-belief from doing just that — reading the whole Bible.
 The Old Testament is especially a problem.
-If you’ve ever read it, you know there are a lot of troubling things in there: slavery endorsed by God; genocide commanded by God; plural marriage; allowance for raping a girl and then marrying her; weird commandments about not mixing fabrics; plus contradictions.
-The Bible contains many amazing stories and parables of love and mercy, but from a logical perspective, it’s not hard to see why someone would reject the Bible after close scrutiny.
+If you’ve ever read it, you know there are a lot of troubling things in there: slavery endorsed by God; genocide commanded by God; plural marriage; allowance for raping a girl and then marrying her; weird commandments about not mixing fabrics, etc. The Bible contains many amazing stories and parables of love and mercy, but from a logical perspective, it’s not hard to see why someone might reject the Bible after close scrutiny.

-- Be careful of demanding that they attend church every time that the doors are open.
+- Think carefully before demanding that they attend church every time that the doors are open.

 “That’s it!
-We’re going to church every Sunday from now on!!!”
+We’re going to church every Sunday and Wednesday from now on!!!”

 I’m assuming that your son or daughter is an adolescent or young adult, and if so, realize that the end result of this coercion will be resentment and bitterness from your son or daughter.
 If your son or daughter wants to attend, great.
-But attempting to force attendance will generate significant resentment, creating a brick wall to hearing any message.
-Suicidal thought can follow.
-Forcing attendance can also come across as a very controlling and desperate maneuver.
-Admittedly, cults routinely do that sort of thing.
+But forcing attendance will generate significant resentment, creating a brick wall to hearing any message.
+Suicidal thought is even a potential outcome.

 - Be careful of threatening them with hell fire and damnation.
 It ends up sounding like the sort of thing that an abusive lover would say: “Love me or I’ll kill you!“.
 Atheists don’t believe in hell.
 It’s a doctrine that evolved over time and was adopted from earlier religions.
-You may want to even study a few of the common arguments or questions against the doctrine of hell which include: Why would a loving God use a threat (hell) to inspire a relationship with him?.
-Or, If God is the author of love and if He’s the greatest thought magnified, how could a compassionate, nurturing Father send his offspring into eternal torment?
-Why would a loving God who is omniscient — why would He create human beings that He knows will reject Him, and then let them suffer in a lake of fire, forever and ever?.
-So be careful of using the threat of hell as a tool to coerce.
+You may want to even study a few of the common arguments or questions against the doctrine of hell.
+This includes: Why would a loving God use a threat (hell) to inspire a relationship with him?
+If God is the author of love, how could a compassionate, nurturing Father send his offspring into eternal torment?
+Why would a loving God who is omniscient — why would He create human beings that He knows will reject Him, and then let them suffer in a lake of fire, forever and ever?
+So again, be careful of using the threat of hell as a tool to coerce.

 What can you do?